ryanmcgrath/twython/docs/usage/advanced_usage.rst

 .. code-block:: python

-    # Assume you are working with a JPEG
+    # Assuming that you are working with a JPEG

     from PIL import Image
-    try:
-        # Python 3
-        from io import StringIO
+    from io import BytesIO
-    except ImportError:
-        # Python 2
-        from StringIO import StringIO

     photo = Image.open('/path/to/file/image.jpg')